ewhitesides/EventLogTools/README.md

 # EventLogTools
 As a function runs, it may output several verbose, information, warning, or error messages.

-Write-StreamToEventLog takes each output message and passes it down to the Windows Event logname and source.
+Write-StreamToEventLog takes each output message and logs it to the Windows event log.

 This is especially useful when you are trying to run a custom function on a schedule, and you use a logging utility to parse the windows event log for warnings/errors.